-The Government of South Australia has committed to achieving a net zero emission society by 2050 and net zero emissions in government operations prior to 2050 where feasible.
+The Government of South Australia has committed to achieving a net zero emission society by 2050.
 The transport sector is currently the largest source of emissions in South Australia.
 As such, a key focus of South Australia's Net Zero Strategy 2024-2030 is to align transport planning with net zero emissions outcomes and support a shift to lower emissions transport modes, including public transport and active travel.

-The construction, operation and maintenance of transport infrastructure is also a significant source of emissions, and South Australia's Net Zero Strategy 2024-2030 and the Net Zero Emissions for Government Operations Program includes actions to deliver low emissions infrastructure and operations, through use of low and zero emissions technology and materials and by supporting recycling and reuse as part of a more circular economy.
+The construction, operation and maintenance of transport infrastructure is also a significant source of emissions, and South Australia's Net Zero Strategy 2024-2030 includes actions to deliver low emissions infrastructure and operations, through use of low and zero emissions technology and materials and by supporting recycling and reuse as part of a more circular economy.